DNS Debt Settlement

 What type of debts can be included in the program?

 This program handles "unsecured" debt, meaning the debt is not secured with collateral.
-Acceptable debt includes credit cards, medical bills, legal bills, judgments, unsecured personal loans of any type, retail debt and collections.
-Examples of unacceptable debt includes home mortgages, automobile / motorcycle / boat loans, IRS tax liens, government-backed student loans, child support and alimony.
+Acceptable debts are credit cards, medical bills, legal bills, judgments, unsecured personal loans of any type, retail debt and collections.
+Examples of unacceptable debt are home mortgages, automobile loans, motorcycle loans, boat loans, IRS tax liens, government-backed student loans, child support and alimony.

 What happens to my credit rating?